About the SVH Team

-Our mission: Supporting the community to improve their wellbeing by empowering people to take control of their health.
-To provide accessibility to the most advanced and minimally invasive techniques.
-The Specialist Vein Health team will provide excellent service at the highest level for all our patients.
+Supporting the community to improve their wellbeing by empowering people to take control of their health.
+We are committed to providing access to the most advanced, minimally invasive vein and vascular treatments, delivered with care and excellence.

 JK Wicks